 HIPAA grants every patient of a covered medical provider the right to see your protected health information, to correct if it is wrong, to receive a notice of how your medical provider uses and discloses your health information, to get a report from a covered entity about how your health information was used or disclosed, and where you can make a complaint if you feel your information was shared improperly.

 When can your medical information be shared?

-Your information can be used and shared when for your treatment and care coordination, to pay doctors and hospitals for your health care and to help run their businesses, with your family, relatives, friends, or others you identify who are involved with your health care or your health care bills, unless you object, to make sure doctors give good care and nursing homes are clean and safe, to protect the public’s health, such as by reporting when the u is in your area, and to make required reports to the police, such as reporting gunshot wounds or child abuse.
+Your information can be used and shared for your treatment and care coordination, to pay doctors and hospitals for your health care, to help run their businesses, to keep your designated family and friends who are involved with your health care or your bills informed about your treatment, to make sure doctors give good care, and nursing homes are clean and safe, to protect the public’s health, such as by reporting to regulatory authorities, and to make required reports to the police, such as reporting gunshot wounds or child abuse.

 Your health information cannot be used or shared without your written permission unless this law allows it.
 For example, without your authorization, your provider generally cannot give your information to your employer, or use or share your information for research, marketing or advertising purposes, or sell your information.
 Medical providers and health plans can also release information, without your permission, pursuant to a court order, a properly issued search warrant, and under certain circumstances pursuant to a subpoena.
 They can also release information to medical and insurance regulatory authorities.